Nieuport 1875–1911: A Biography of Edouard Nieuport

 While he was telling us all this, his expression suddenly changed dramatically: ‘I am bleeding in my stomach,’ he said.’”

-Édouard Nieuport died then and there, on the field, 36 years old, his liver ruptured by hitting a makeshift wooden board he had installed in the cockpit to better hold a map.
-And in attendance was the very man, “the most enlightened and generous patron of the period,” whose financial largesse had just rid Société Anonyme Des Établissements Nieuport of “all financial burdens.”
+Édouard Nieuport died then and there, on the field, 36 years old, his liver ruptured by hitting a makeshift wooden board he had rigged up in the cockpit to better hold a map.
+And just when his future had become secure, thanks to an investment by “the most enlightened and generous patron of the period,” petroleum magnate Henri Deutsch de la Meurthe, that would rid Société Anonyme Des Établissements Nieuport of “all financial burdens.”

 What an epic story this is, what an epic read this will be.
 It is the one, but not the other.
 This remark is not meant to whine about what the book is or isn’t but simply to manage expectations.